riteshdoijode/fine-tuning-hindi-language/README.md

-Below is an example README.md file that you can use for your GitHub repository.
-It details the purpose of the program, its dependencies, setup instructions, and how to run the fine-tuning process.
-You can adjust any sections to better fit any additional requirements or environment specifics.

----

 # Gemma Hindi Fine-tuning

 This repository contains a script for fine-tuning the [Google Gemma 3-1B IT](https://huggingface.co/google/gemma-3-1b-it) causal language model on a bilingual English-Hindi dataset.
 The fine-tuning leverages [LoRA](https://arxiv.org/abs/2106.09685) for efficient training and uses Hugging Face's `transformers`, `datasets`, and `peft` libraries.